All Episodes

 It could be.

-I just don't know the date.
+I just got another date.

 I'd have to check my calendar.

-Was Jim O'Neill, the man you just appointed as acting director of CDC in the room on whatever date you met with him, since you can't recall?
+Was Jim O'Neill, the man you just appointed as acting director of CDC, in the room on whatever date you met with him since you can't recall.

-I don't believe, so I have no record.
+I have no record.

-You don't believe you criticized her.
+You don't believe you criticized her?

 Oh, I criticized her.

-Did you criticize her for status?
+Did you criticize her?

 Did you criticize her for her statements to CDC workers following the shooting?